-1995-98 American Transportation
+1995-1998 American Transportation

-On March 10, 1995, the USPS issued the first stamps in two new definitive series – American Scenes and American Transportation (not to be confused with the Transportation Series).
+About the American Transportation series: On March 10, 1995, the USPS issued the first stamps in two new definitive series – American Scenes and American Transportation (not to be confused with the Transportation Series).

 These two series, as well as the American Culture Series, were created for 1995 as part of the USPS process of converting its service-inscribed stamps for discounted bulk mail to non-denominational postage.
 Bulk mailers could buy the appropriate stamps at a fixed price, affix them to their mail, and then pay the difference between the cost of the stamps and current postage when they mailed them out.
 This was done so that new stamps wouldn’t need to be created when rates changed.

-“It is well known that mailers, the public, and the stamp collectors like to see both a variety of designs as well as changes in designs.
+During the First Day of Issue ceremonies, a representative from the Citizens’ Stamp Advisory Committee dedicated the stamps and said “It is well known that mailers, the public, and the stamp collectors like to see both a variety of designs as well as changes in designs.
 Starting with this rate change, each type of discount rate will have its own non-denominated stamp series.
 It is also planned to perhaps change the designs in each series yearly.”

 The 10¢ Automobile stamp (from the American Transportation Series) was issued to fill the regular third-class rate.
 The USPS said this new series would “depict details of the various means of transportation in multicolor photogravure, unlike the complete vehicles in the single-color engraved Transportation Series.”